shangqing-liu/shangqing-liu.github.io/_pages/about.md

 News
 ======
+*  (04/2024) Our paper “Unveiling Code Pre-Trained Models: Investigating Syntax and Semantics Capacities” is accepted by TOSEM.
 *  (04/2024) Our paper “Enhancing Code Vulnerability Detection via Vulnerability-Preserving Data Augmentation” is accepted by LCTES24.
 *  (03/2024) Our paper “FT2Ra: A Fine-Tuning-Inspired Approach to Retrieval-Augmented Code Completion” is accepted by ISSTA24.
 *  (01/2024) Our paper “BadEdit: Backdooring Large Language Models by Model Editing” is accepted by ICLR24.